wenlinyao/wenlinyao.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a Senior Research Scientist at <a href="https://ai.tencent.com/ailab/en/index">Tencent AI Lab</a> (Seattle). <a href="https://ai.tencent.com/ailab/nlp/en/index.html">More</a> about NLP research at Tencent AI Lab.
-I earned my Ph.D. from the <a href="https://engineering.tamu.edu/cse">Department of Computer Science and Engineering</a> at <a href="https://www.tamu.edu/">Texas A&M University (TAMU), College Station</a> under the supervision of <a href = "http://faculty.cse.tamu.edu/huangrh/">Prof. Ruihong Huang</a>.
+I earned my Ph.D. from the <a href="https://engineering.tamu.edu/cse">Department of Computer Science and Engineering</a> at <a href="https://www.tamu.edu/">Texas A&M University (TAMU)</a> under the supervision of <a href = "http://faculty.cse.tamu.edu/huangrh/">Prof. Ruihong Huang</a> in 2020.
 I got my Bachelor's degree from <a href="http://www.dlut.edu.cn/">Dalian University of Technology (DUT)</a> in 2015.

 Recent News